RutvikJ77/Articles.xyz/cm6ut1i1a000309lbcakr7r6u.md

 The above ones are algorithmic methods that can be implemented, on an analytical scale, root cause analysis (identifying the issues with data quality or performance) and gap analysis (comparing the current state with the desire state to identify improvements) can be conducted to identify the potential reduction of volume in data.

-TLDR; for Root Cause and Gap Analysis shared below.
+TLDR; of Root Cause and Gap Analysis shared below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1738872314531/5dcabd46-9316-4bfd-ad04-f8056f9cf3a9.png align="center")